Rudy Lai

 1 updates

-Collaboration with Palantir to deliver clinically integrated supply chain AI solutions, enhancing operational visibility and security.
+Partnership with Palantir launched to deliver clinically integrated supply chain solutions utilizing AI, ML, and advanced cyber security technologies.

 2022 Q4